 As we’re nearing the coldest time of the year, it’s crucial to ensure that your heating system is working properly.
 If it’s not, now is the time to act, before the night-time weather consistently stays below freezing.
 Sometimes, you’re unaware of a heating system malfunction.
 For example, one of the most common heating system issues is heaters staying on auxiliary heat.
 First, this is not an issue if the temperature is low, normally below 32° F. However, you’ve got a problem if the weather gets warmer and your auxiliary heat stays on.
-When that happens, it’s time to call the professional technicians at Aspire Heating, Cooling, & Electrical.
+When that happens, it’s time to call the professional technicians at Aspire Heating & Cooling.
 Stop wondering what is auxiliary heat and get the problem fixed now.

 What Is Auxiliary Heat and What Does It Mean for Your Heater?